drasmuss/hessianfree/docs/demos.rst

 online (which we call the plant).

 A plant is implemented by inheriting from :class:`.Plant`.
-This requires the implementation of four functions: :meth:`~.Plant.__call__`, :meth:`~.Plant.get_inputs`, :meth:`~.Plant.get_targets`, and :meth:`~.Plant.reset` (see the descriptions of those functions for details).
+This requires the implementation of three functions: :meth:`~.Plant.__call__`, :meth:`~.Plant.get_vecs`, and :meth:`~.Plant.reset` (see the descriptions of those functions for details).
 In this case we are going to use the same nonlinearity object defined above as the plant, so it will both act as a layer in the network and generate inputs.
 This is often a useful way to implement a plant, but not a necessary one -- the plant could be defined as a completely separate object.
 We use the plant by passing it to the ``inputs`` parameter in the :meth:`~.FFNet.run_batches` function.
 The plant also defines the